Frequently Asked Questions

 What happens if the vehicle is registered to a company?

-The Company Secretary, Director or Manager must nominate the driver by either logging in to this site using the details on the Notice or by completing and returning the paper Notice.
+The Company Secretary, Director or Manager must nominate the driver by either logging in to this site using the details on the Notice or by completing and returning the paper Notice which will be sent if no online response is received.

 The form should NOT be passed to the driver to complete.